amplience/dc-sample-blog-nextjs/README.md

 ## How to configure Preview

-[Previewing content](https://docs.amplience.net/planning/previewingcontent.html) is a greate way of viewing how your entire blog site will look on the before you publish it.
+[Previewing content](https://docs.amplience.net/planning/previewingcontent.html) is a great way of viewing how your entire blog site will look at a particular point in time - before it is published.

 You can create a brand new Preview environment using the following Preview application URL: `https://<your-domain>/?vse={{vse.domain}}`.